eduardocasino/kim-1/README.md

 This work is licensed under a [Creative Commons Attribution-NonCommercial 4.0 International License](http://creativecommons.org/licenses/by-nc/4.0/).

+EXCEPTION: The electrical schematic and all the associated symbols are licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).

-See the license.md file for details.
+See the LICENSE.md file for details.

 ## Acknowledgements